TrisPatt/hangman/README.md

 The start menu contains 3 possible options:
 - How to play- the rules of the game
-- Start game- to start the game
+- Start the game- to start the game
-- Exit- the option to exit out of the game
+- Quit- the option to exit out of the game

 ![Start Menu](assets/images/Screenshot-start-menu.webp)